MathiasPius/alpine-on-hetzner/README.md

 ```

 ## Default image, with `doas` installed, and `template.local` as default hostname
 Configuration values can be overwritten by creating new configuration file with just the changes you want, and supplying the path as an argument when running it.
+See [Custom Configuration](#custom-configuration) for technical details on how the values are merged.
 ```shell
 mkdir -p configs
 echo '{